Establishing Residency in Florida is a Key Part of Retiring Here

 Work with an Experienced Fort Lauderdale Estate Planning Lawyer

 At The Law Offices of Gregory W. Kabel, P.A., we work with individuals and couples in nearly every type of situation imaginable to plan effectively for retirement.
-Whether you are single, married, cohabitating, divorced, raising minor children, or part of the LGBT community, we are equipped to help you plan for a comfortable, happy retirement.
+Whether you are single, married, cohabitating, divorced, raising minor children, or part of the LGBTQ community, we are equipped to help you plan for a comfortable, happy retirement.
 Contact our firm today to set up your initial legal consultation with one of the estate planning lawyers at our firm.